Skip to content

 The treatment options include doing nothing for the time being, pain relief, activity modification, and surgery.

-Surgical procedures for Avascular Necrosis include core-decompression and total hip replacement.
 Core decompression is a procedure that is done under anaesthetic.
-It involves drilling a hole in the bone, with the aim of reducing the pressure and improving blood flow.
-It is an effective procedure when the condition is treated early.
+It involves drilling a hole in the bone and may be effective when AVN is identified and treated early.